I help people use technology by answering their questions and educating on the web.

-I’ve been doing Ask Leo! for over 10 years now.
+I’ve been doing Ask Leo! since 2003.
 Apparently I have a knack for explaining technical topics and situations in terms that non-technical people can understand – at least that’s what I try to do.

 When it comes to tech, if you’ve got a question, just just ask!

 Sign up for my FREE weekly newsletter and you’ll see what I’m talking about.
 You’ll get tips, answers, explanations and even the occasional rant :-).

 Have a look at my books where I once again try to take complex topics and boil them down into easy to understand things you can do to make your technology work for you.